hyperledger-archives/fabric-chaintool-original/README.md

 ```
 ## Metadata

 Every chaincode application built with chaintool includes metadata which may be queried with _chaintool inspect_.
-This metadata contains various details about a running application, such as the surfaced interfaces provided by the endpoint.
+This metadata contains various details about a running application, such as enumerating the interfaces surfaced by the endpoint.
 The caller may optionally request to download the CCI schemas for these interfaces to facilitate application-specific client interaction.

 ### Details